 As Community Coordinator Emma Warwick says, "It feels great when children ... talk about how much they enjoy our activities.
 We've heard from community staff that we work alongside how certain children are showing more interest in reading."
-One example of our first outreach to build these year-long initiatives include a Learning-to-Read program for pre-primary students at Chief Harold Sapper Memorial Elementary School in Sitansisk, New Brunswick.
-Our program facilitator uses puzzles, games, and arts and crafts to focus on literacy basics such as phonemes (the building blocks of speech sound) and correctly sounding out words.

 Adding year-round activities in more communities where we currently offer summer camps will result in more kids gaining a love of reading and learning at an early age and getting more support for school success.